expresspigeon/blog/src/content/kb/Automation.md

 *Contact subscribed through a web from
 *API, trigger a flow for a contact using API

+>Find more info on API integration here  **link this to /api

 ###Conditions

-Conditions represernt forks in the business flow that closely resemble conditional rules for segmentation only more powerful.
+Conditions represent forks in the business flow that closely resemble the conditional rules for segmentation, only more powerful.
 There are additional rules in flow conditions that allow you to process based on customer behavior within the same flow.

 Conditions on the flow chart are represented by diamond shapes.
 Conditions are connected